youngjookim/fdr/SITE/content/about/index.md

 b.
 [Eigen 3.3.3](http://eigen.tuxfamily.org/)\
 c.
 [Tapkee dimension reduction library](http://tapkee.lisitsyn.me/)

-The sharpening filter is implemented in function 'filter_for_dr' in main.cpp.
+The sharpening filter is implemented in function 'sharpening_for_dr()' in main.cpp.

+Input files should be located in the 'Data' folder and consist of one header file and one data file for each data set.
+Please run 'example_data_set_1'.

 ### Experimental results
 All the experimental results for this project are found [here](https://youngjookim.github.io/sdr/).